isomerpages/govtech-corp/media/technews/_posts/2016-10-25-post-The original Tech Maverick in Gov.md

 technology, semiconductor, chemical and biomedical science industries through the nation’s formative, post-independence years.</p>
 <p>Many top international universities have also given Mr Yeo honorary doctorates.
-They are the University of Toronto, Canada (1997); Karolinska Institutet, Sweden (2006); Imperial College London, UK (2007); and Monash University, Australia (2011).</p>
+They are the University of Toronto, Canada (1997); Karolinska Institute, Sweden (2006); Imperial College London, UK (2007); and Monash University, Australia (2011).</p>
 <p>During the NUS commencement ceremony in 2011, he extended some sage advice